 In the section on replicars, there is information about the streetcar system in New Orleans

 .
 The Regional Transit Authority uses 24 cars built in the 1920s, and rebuilt in the 1970s; some consider these cars heritage cars.
 To provide service on the new Riverfront and Canal Street lines, the RTA built 31 replicars.
 Both the heritage and replicars operate in daily service.
 For more information about New Orleans:

 The photos on this page illustrate the variety of cars used in Memphis, including cars from Australia and Portugal.
-As the line has expanded, the Main Street Trolley organization has begun to purchase replicars built by Gomaco.
+As the line expanded, the Main Street Trolley organization purchased replicars built by Gomaco.
 Both the heritage and the Gomaco replicars

 In Portland, the regional transit service agency, Tri-Met, purchased four replicars in 1990-1991.
 The cars are designed to look like the traditional Portland Streetcar, the "Council Crest"

 car, named after one of the original streetcar lines.
 These cars operate on a two-mile segment of the Portland light rail line, from Downtown Portland to Lloyd Center, a major shopping district.
 They operate daily June through December, and weekends March through June.
 They do not operate in January or February.